Railroad-Team/NSMenuFX/README.md

 ## Known issues

+There is a known issue with OpenJFX that may cause the menu bar to be unresponsive after launch.
+You can find more details about this issue in the respective OpenJFX [bug ticket](https://bugs.openjdk.java.net/browse/JDK-8233678).
+A [pull request](https://github.com/openjdk/jfx/pull/361) containing a fix has already been merged and should be available in OpenJFX 16+.

 NSMenuFX no longer supports changing the title of the application menu at runtime.
 This has always been a bit "hacky" as it is not really supported by macOS.
 As a result, the new name was no longer bold faced when it was